Community Services Administrator

 - Effective maintenance of facilities, fleet, and equipment

 - Cost-effective selection of facilities, fleet, and equipment over its life-span

 Waste Management of Pinellas is the City’s solid waste collection and disposal provider.
 Should you have any questions or need to schedule a special collection, please contact Waste Management directly at the following:

 To provide and maintain quality waterfront amenities for the community.

 Work in the City’s utility work and other work taking place in the right-of-way may need to be permitted.
-Contact the City’s Community Services Director.
+Contact the City’s Community Services Administrator.

 - Company Name

 - Contact Person